nervosnetwork/overlord/docs/architecture_en.md

 When the state storage module listens to the NewRound event thrown by the state machine, it determines whether it is a block node by a deterministic random number algorithm.
 If it is a block node, a proposal is made.

-Deterministic random number algorithm: Because the Overlord consensus protocol allows different out-of-block weights and voting weights to be set, when determining the block, the node normalizes the block weights and projects them into the entire u64 range, using the current epoch_id and The sum of round is used as a random number seed to determine which of the u64 ranges the generated random number falls into, and the node corresponding to the weight is the outbound node.
+Deterministic random number algorithm: Because the Overlord consensus protocol allows different out-of-block weights and voting weights to be set, when determining the block, the node normalizes the block weights and projects them into the entire u64 range, using the current height and The sum of round is used as a random number seed to determine which of the u64 ranges the generated random number falls into, and the node corresponding to the weight is the outbound node.

 #### Cryptography